 Real Work, Real Mentorship

-“When interns join us, they should expect to dive deep into whatever discipline they’re working in,” says Melissa Yates, Human Resources Manager.
+“When interns join us, they should expect to dive deep into whatever discipline they’re working in,” says Melissa Yates, Chief People Officer.
 “Our engineers include them in many aspects of design, and occasionally, they get to sit in on client meetings.”

-It’s not about coffee runs or shadowing from the sidelines.
-Each intern is paired with a project manager who acts as both guide and mentor.
-“We want our interns to get hands-on experience while being an active member of a team,” says Ben Stinnett, Director of Marketing & Community Engagement.
-“We also provide leadership development for our interns.
-This year we used Predictive Index as a tool for self-awareness and understanding how they relate to their supervisor.”
-Predictive Index is a behavioral assessment that helps people understand their work styles, strengths, and communication preferences.
-It’s a tool that makes it easier to build effective teams and foster better communication in the workplace.
+This is not a program built around coffee runs or watching from the sidelines.
+Each intern is paired with a project manager who serves as both guide and mentor.
+“We want our interns to get hands-on experience while being an active member of a team,” says Ben Stinnett, Chief Marketing Officer.
+“We also provide leadership development for our interns and help them learn greater self-awareness and understanding how they relate to their supervisor.”

 Bridging the Gap Between Classroom and Career

-One of the biggest takeaways interns report?
-How much more goes into a project than they ever imagined.
+One of the biggest takeaways interns report is just how much goes into bringing a project to life.
 “It takes their learning from conceptual to practical,” says Yates.
 “Occasionally the reverse happens too.
 They’ll work on a transportation project, take a related class the next semester, and suddenly the ‘why’ behind the plan clicks into place.”

 Investing in Interns as Future Leaders

 What really sets BFW/Marcum apart is how intentional the company has become about the entire internship experience.
-“Last May, we made a strategic decision to switch our mindset from ‘having interns’ to an Internship Development Program,” says Stinnett.
+“A couple of years ago, we made a strategic decision to switch our mindset from ‘having interns’ to an Internship Development Program,” says Stinnett.
 “We created three main touchpoints: Kickoff, Mid-Summer Check-In, and a Closing Session.”

-The kickoff sets expectations and provides leadership development right out of the gate.
-At mid-summer, interns check in on their progress and express any interest in shadowing another department.
-The summer ends with a new tradition: each intern gives a presentation about their experience.
+The kickoff sets expectations and introduces leadership development from day one.
+By mid-summer, interns check in on their progress and have the opportunity to explore other areas of the company through shadowing.
+The program closes with a new tradition: each intern gives a presentation reflecting on what they learned, contributed, and discovered along the way.

 “It’s important for interns to learn how to sell their experience to future employers,” says Stinnett.
 “You may have accomplished incredible things, but if you can’t tell that story, you’re not able to leverage it.”